cryptomator/cli/README.md

 ### macOS via AppleScript

-Mount the vault with
+Mount the vault with:

 ```sh
 osascript -e 'mount volume "http://localhost:8080/demoVault/"'
 ```

-Unmount the vault with
+Unmount the vault with:

 ```sh
 osascript -e 'tell application "Finder" to if "demoVault" exists then eject "demoVault"'
 ```

-## Using as a docker image
+## Using as a Docker image

-### Bridge networking with port forward:
+### Bridge Network with Port Forwarding

 :warning: **WARNING: This approach should only be used to test the containerized approach, not in production.** :warning:

-The reason is that with port forwarding you need to listen on all interfaces, and potencially other devices on the network could also access your WebDAV server exposing your secret files.
+The reason is that with port forwarding, you need to listen on all interfaces.
+Other devices on the network could also access your WebDAV server and potentially expose your secret files.

-Ideally you would run this in a private docker network with trusted containers built by yourself communicating with each other. **Again, the below example is for testing purposes only to understand how the container would behave in production.**
+Ideally, you would run this in a private Docker network with trusted containers built by yourself communicating with each other. **Again, the below example is for testing purposes only to understand how the container would behave in production.**

 ```sh
 docker run --rm -p 8080:8080 \